lamdu/hypertypes/README.md

 Like [`recursion-schemes`](https://github.com/ekmett/recursion-schemes/),
 `syntax-tree` allows parameterizing the "fix-point" of the tree.
 Parameterized fix-points allow various useful things, like adding annotations on all nodes, conviniently "folding" the tree, pruning trees, and more.

-But unlike `recursion-schemes`, ASTs represented using `syntax-tree` can be heterogeneous, meaning that there could be "statement" nodes containing "expression" nodes etc.
+But unlike `recursion-schemes`, heterogeneous ASTs represented using `syntax-tree` can share a single fix-point type, meaning that there could be "statement" nodes containing "expression" nodes, etc. all sharing the same fix-point.

-Not only that, the fix-points may also be heterogeneous, allowing for fix-points representing code diffs, and more.
+The fix-points for ASTs may also be heterogeneous, allowing for fix-points representing code diffs, and more.

 ## Heterogeneous AST examples